Daichi Miura: Influences

-Live Performance
+Live performances

-During the solo concerts, besides dance and vocals, while singing, he has played piano, acoustic guitar, drum, and cajón.
+During his solo concerts, while singing, he has played piano, acoustic guitar, drums, and cajón.
 He also performed using Ableton Push.

 Career

 Before debut

 When Miura was six, his mother saw him dance to the theme songs of TV shows such as various anime, The Super Sentai Series, and Kamen Rider.
 This gave her the idea of bringing him to the Okinawa Actors' School.
 At the school, they taught him to sing and dance.
 In 1996, a television program (NHK Education's Yumediago Kodomojuku) featured Miura commuting to the dance school 90 minutes by bus from home.
-Due to Miura's father’s job as a member of Self-Defense Force, the family moved often.
+Due to Miura's father's job as a member of Self-Defense Force, the family moved often.
 First they moved to another part of Okinawa, then to Etajima in Hiroshima.
 Before Miura left the group Folder, they moved to Ayase city in Kanagawa.